 I provide for my family, ergo I’m a good Dad…

-It’s natural human tendency to model our behavior upon what we see around us.
+It’s a natural human tendency to model our behaviour upon what we see around us.
 Thus naturally, as men, we learn a lot from observing our own fathers.
-In the yester years, it was the father who went out to work.
-The roles of teacher, care-giver, nurse, and friend fell squarely on mummy’s shoulder.
+In the yesteryears, it was the father who went out to work.
+The roles of teacher, caregiver, nurse, and friend fell squarely on mummy’s shoulder.
 All daddies had to do was provide the check at the end of the month.

 Unfortunately, such myopic misconceptions hold till today.